stdgregwar/solarus-online/README.md

 the movement of the remote ennemy.
 The reactions to attacks are computed by the so-called 'master mob' and broadcasted back to the 'slave-mobs'

+### Maps

+When writing online-map scripts, you provide information about how your map react to state change and how actions of you player alter map state.
+As the state is synchronised between clients.
+This is sufficient to garantee a synced map.

 ## What's to be done
 - better movement replication
 - better hero actions replication
--- this is not hard to do but action replication is cumbersome
+-- this is not hard but action replication is cumbersome
 - a proper save system
 - state for instances
+- a proper hud and chat